Download Student Forms

 Important Dates for Students

 The Georgia Tech Digital Media Ph.D. provides both the theoretical and the practical foundation for careers as digital media researchers in academia and industry.The advent of a new medium of human communication and representation is a significant event in human social and cultural history, and introduces the possibility of new genres of artistic expression as well as new forms of information and knowledge transmission.
 The study of these new forms, from the point of view of the creators and the analysts, is an emerging field, one that requires a convergence of the methodologies of several traditional disciplines, and one that is also defining its own methodologies of research and practice.

-The courses listed on this page give a general idea about the courses offered by the School of Literature, Communication and Culture (LCC).
+The courses listed on this page give a general idea about the courses offered by the School of Literature, Media and Communication (LMC).
 Students must refer to the OSCAR system to learn about current course offerings for a specific semester.
 All courses are three credit hours, unless otherwise specified.

 Foundational and Required Courses

 Courses in bold are not open to waiver or substitution.
 Other courses may be substituted with equivalent previous work or alternate courses.
 Students should consult their advisors and the Director of Graduate Studies to determine the appropriate individual course of study.

 - LMC 6310 The Computer as an Expressive Medium (3 credits)

 - LMC 6311 Visual Culture and Design (3 credits)

 - LMC 6312 Design, Technology, and Representation (3 credits)